 Los Angeles Sexual Abuse Attorney

 At Manly Stewart & Finaldi, we help survivors of sexual assault and abuse get the support they need and the justice they deserve.
-We understand how an assault can have a devastating, long-lasting impact on someone’s life, and we want to help survivors in any way we can.
-If you or a loved one is a survivor, please contact a qualified Los Angeles sexual assault attorney at our law firm today for a 100% confidential and free consultation.
+We understand how sexual abuse can have a devastating, long-lasting impact on someone’s life, and we want to help survivors in any way we can.
+If you or a loved one is a survivor, please contact a qualified Los Angeles sexual abuse attorney at our law firm today for a 100% confidential and free consultation.
 Let us fight for you and your family.

 The sexual abuse lawyers of Manly Stewart & Finaldi are committed to providing caring, helpful support to all survivors of abuse and assault.